 Custom artwork Pic Perf provided an attractive solution to screen an existing industrial warehouse from the site. i2C designed the alpine snow gum graphics which were recreated in durable perforated metal by the Locker Group and canvas the wall stretching along the side of the car park.

 A graphic concrete® birch tree forest was inscribed on the 8-metre-high exterior wall along the pedestrian walkway creating an interesting feature on the site. i2C worked closely with ramsetreid™ technical team to ensure the structural integrity of the panel and was pleased that the long-term cost benefit of for the Client outweighed the initial expense.

 A turntable was installed by the Australian Turntable Company to facilitate the flow of heavy vehicular traffic in and out of the busy loading dock removing the need for risky reversing manoeuvres.

-The City of Greater Geelong have been pro-development and worked closely with the Client to achieve a desired outcome for the local community.
+The City of Greater Geelong has been pro-development and worked closely with the Client to achieve the desired outcome for the local community.
 This close working relationship extended to the site where all teams involved, worked closely to ensure the best outcome for the delivery of this project.

 Value: $12 million